Buddy Collette: Music career

-After the group broke up for lack of work, Collette worked briefly with various groups such as Louis Jordan`s, Gerald Wilson`s big band, Johnny Otis` big band, and Benny Carter`s band.
-He played baritone saxophone with Ivie Anderson And Her All Stars and recorded in 1946.
-He also recorded with "Baron" Mingus And His Octet the same year.
+After the group broke up for lack of work, Collette worked briefly with various groups such as Louis Jordan's, Gerald Wilson's big band, Johnny Otis's big band, and Benny Carter's band.
+He played baritone saxophone with Ivie Anderson and Her All-Stars and recorded in 1946.
+He also recorded with "Baron" Mingus and His Octet the same year.